pcardotatgit/python_snippets_for_network_and_security_automation/browse_dir_and_subdirs/readme.md

 Copy and paste the **browse_dir_and_subdir(s).py** in any of your directory

-Run it from the directory and you will see the list of all files in the current directory and all subfolders
+Run it from the directory and you will see the list of all file names in the current directory and all subfolders